blockchainsllc/in3-docs/docs/api-c.md

 - **signatureCount** :`uint8_t` *(optional)* - number of signatures requested. example: 2
 - **finality** :`uint16_t` *(optional)* - the number in percent needed in order reach finality (% of signature of the validators). example: 50
 - **includeCode** :`bool` *(optional)* - if true, the request should include the codes of all accounts. otherwise only the the codeHash is returned.
 In this case the client may ask by calling eth_getCode() afterwards. example: true
+- **bootWeights** :`bool` *(optional)* - if true, the first request (updating the nodelist) will also fetch the current health status and use it for blacklisting unhealthy nodes.
+This is used only if no nodelist is availabkle from cache. example: true
 - **maxAttempts** :`uint16_t` *(optional)* - max number of attempts in case a response is rejected. example: 10
 - **keepIn3** :`bool` *(optional)* - if true, requests sent to the input sream of the comandline util will be send theor responses in the same form as the server did. example: false
 - **key** :`bytes32` *(optional)* - the client key to sign requests. example: 0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7